Qwabena-Proxy/Qwabena-Proxy/README.md

 <img width=1000 src="https://github-profile-trophy.vercel.app/?username=Qwabena-Proxy&column=8&theme=gruvbox&no-frame=true"/>

-- 🔭 I’m currently working on a Matrix Wizard app,Netflix clone and Recipe app.
+- 🔭 I’m currently working on a Matrix Wizard app and Netflix clone.
 - 🌱 I’m currently learning Web development and mobile app development using kivy .
 - 👯 I’m looking to collaborate on anything mobile development.
 - 🤔 I’m looking for help with android development and application of software architectures into my apps.